teknologi-umum/blog/content/the-basics-of-go.md

 ## Control Flow

-Go is pretty much straightforward as you would see and do in C or even other C-family language.
+Go is pretty much straightforward as you would see and do in C or even other C-family languages.
 But please bear in mind, I omit the `package main` and `func main()` keyword just for the sake of keeping the article short.
 You must use those two keywords if you were to code seriously in Go.